pcaston/OpenPeerPower.github.io/source/_docs/authentication/multi-factor-auth.markdown

 [Time-based One-Time Password](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) (TOTP) is widely adopted in modern authentication systems.

-Home Assistant generates a secret key which is synchronized with an app on your phone.
+ Open Peer Power generates a secret key which is synchronized with an app on your phone.
 Every thirty seconds or so the phone app generates a random six digit number.
-Because Home Assistant knows the secret key, it knows which number will be generated.
+Because Open Peer Power knows the secret key, it knows which number will be generated.
 If you enter the correct digits, then you're in.

 #### Setting up TOTP